rahprabhu/Hotel_Cancellation_Prediction/README.md

 [Data Source: Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) <br>
 [Data Dictionary](https://www.sciencedirect.com/science/article/pii/S2352340918315191)

 **Project Goal**: To predict reservation cancellations.
-The target variable is binary variable that indicates whether the reservation was cancelled or not, so to predict this value, we will use classification methods such as **Logistic Regression**, **Random Forest Classifier**, and **XGBoost Classifier**.
+The target variable is a binary variable that indicates whether the reservation was cancelled or not, so to predict this value, we will use classification methods such as **Logistic Regression**, **Random Forest Classifier**, and **XGBoost Classifier**.
 The primary scoring metric that I will use to compare models is the recall score for cancelled reservations.
 The recall score, or true positive rate, will tell us what percentage of cancelled reservations we predicted correctly.

 ## Analysis Steps